ConstantRobotics-Ltd/ObjectDetector/README.md

 endif()
 ```

-File **3rdparty/CMakeLists.txt** adds folder **ObjectDetector** to your project and excludes test application and example (ObjectDetector class test applications and example) from compiling.
-Your repository new structure will be:
+File **3rdparty/CMakeLists.txt** adds folder **ObjectDetector** to your project and excludes test application and example (ObjectDetector class test applications and example) from compiling (by default test applications and example are excluded from compiling if **ObjectDetector** is included as sub-repository).
+The new structure of your repository:

 ```bash
 CMakeLists.txt